jhpyle/docassemble/_docs/functions.md

    possible values, see above (these are the "special uses" of [`url_of()`]).
 If `url_args` are supplied, these will be included in the resulting URL.

+In addition to expiring after `expire` seconds, the URL expires immediately after first use.
+The best way to use a `login_url` link is by creating the URL and then immediately redirecting the user to the URL.
+If you share the URL with the user directly, there is a chance that the URL could expire before the user has a chance to click on it.
+Some software visits URL for purposes of rendering a URL preview box, and if the software visits the URL before the user does, the software will invalidate the URL.

+An API version of the `login_url` feature is available at [`/api/login_url`].

 ## <a name="url_ask"></a>url_ask()